 - Renewable energies

-- The ‘Comsolar’ project demonstrates the potential benefits of integrating solar technology in urban areas and industry.
-Successful activities include roof-mounted photovoltaic systems on the Delhi Metro Rail Corporation and the highly innovative India One concentrated solar power demonstration plant in Mount Abu (power, heat, storage).
+- Initiation of the ComSolar Programme, which demonstrates the potential benefits of integrating solar technology into urban areas and industry.
+Successful activities include photovoltaic system installations on the roof of the Delhi Metro Rail Corporation.

-- A countrywide solar measurement and monitoring programme (known as Solmap) has been introduced to provide reliable data on solar irradiation and to monitor the efficiency of solar plants currently in operation.
-This project contributes to the Global Solar and Wind Atlas of the International Renewable Energy Agency (IRENA).
+- Introduction of a nationwide solar measurement and monitoring programme (SolMap) in coooperation with the partner institute NIWE.
+The programme provides reliable data on solar radiation and on monitoring of solar system efficiency.
+The data are published via the Global Solar and Wind Atlas of the International Renewable Energy Agency (IRENA).